Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Evaluation

-We conduct an ablation study to investigate the performance improvement of different optimizations.
-We evaluate four design variants: (i) Baseline (BS), which comprises a conventional $16\times16$ rasterization array integrated with a $32$-parallel bitonic sorting network \cite{ionescu1997optimizing}. (ii) BS+AR, in which the conventional rasterization array in the baseline is replaced by an axis-oriented rasterization (AR) array. (iii) BS+AR+NS further applies neural sorting (NS) to eliminate the sorting network, supporting its execution on our reconfigurable array. (iv) BS+AR+NS+IP further incorporates our interleaved pipeline (IP).
-Since both arrays share the same dimensions, the axis-oriented rasterization array achieves equivalent throughput to the conventional design while occupying a smaller area.
-Thus, the latency of the conventional array scales up according to the area difference for fairness. \figref{fig:ab_p} demonstrates that the axis-oriented rasterization achieves a geometric mean speedup of $1.37\times$.
-When neural sorting is integrated, the speedup increases to $2.16\times$, and ultimately, our complete optimization scheme achieves a geometric mean speedup of $2.27\times$.
+\textbf{Technique breakdown analysis.} We evaluate the impact of each optimization through four design variants: (i) \textit{Baseline (BS)}, consisting of a conventional $16\times16$ rasterization array and a $32$-parallel bitonic sorting network \cite{ionescu1997optimizing} following \cite{lee2024gscore}. (ii) \textit{BS+AR}, where the baseline rasterization array is replaced by axis-shared rasterization (AR). (iii) \textit{BS+AR+ OIT}, which applies order-independent transmittance (OIT) to remove the sorting network.
+It conducts the MLP inference for decay factor computation, replacing the sorting. (iv) \textit{BS+AR+OIT+IP}, which additionally integrates our interleaved pipeline (IP).
+All variants are compared under the same area budget for fairness.
+As shown in \figref{fig:ab_p}, axis-shared rasterization improves throughput by $1.37\times$ on average.
+Adding order-independent transmittance further boosts throughput to $2.16\times$, while the full optimization achieves a $2.27\times$ geometric mean throughput improvement.